-Other than the above, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Company, to affect significantly the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.
-For the impact of COVID-19 on the Group's estimates and judgments, please refer to note 2.2.
+Other than the RACTI sale, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Company, to affect significantly the operations of the Group, the results of those operations, or the state of affairs of the Company in future financial years.
+The Group notes the ongoing COVID-19 lockdowns that have been implemented subsequent to the reporting date across a number of states.
+The impact of these lockdowns has been considered in the consolidated financial statements.
+For the impact of COVID-19 on the Group's estimates and judgements, please refer to note 2.2 on page 11.

-Directors' Declaration
+Directors' declaration

-- 1. The directors of AAI Limited (the Company) declare that in their opinion: - a. the consolidated financial statements and notes set out on pages 6 to 56, are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Company's and the Group's financial position as at 30 June 2020 and of their performance for the financial year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001 - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+- 1. The directors of AAI Limited (the Company) declare that in their opinion: - a. the consolidated financial statements and notes set out on pages 6 to 56, are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Company's and the Group's financial position as at 30 June 2021 and of their performance for the financial year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001 - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
 The directors draw attention to note 2.1 to the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards.